An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Introduction

 Over the last decade, several teams published results of the analysis of the vertical structure for large samples of edge-on galaxies from photometric data \citep{YoachimDalcanton2006,Comeron11,Comeron2012, Bizyaev2014,Bizyaev2017,Comeron18}.
-However, up-to now there is less than two dozens of objects with detailed kinematics and stellar population properties of thick discs from spectroscopy \citep{YoachimDalcanton2008,Comeron+2015,Kasparova16,Comeron16,Guerou2016,Fornax3d_2019,Pinna2019_1,Pinna2019_2}.
-Among them, there are no massive galaxies with rotation velocities exceeding {$300$~\kms}.
+However, up to now there is less than two dozens of objects with detailed kinematics and stellar population properties of thick discs from spectroscopy \citep{YoachimDalcanton2008,Comeron+2015,Comeron16,Guerou2016,Kasparova16,Fornax3d_2019,Pinna2019_1,Pinna2019_2}.
+Among them, there are no massive galaxies with circular velocities exceeding $300$~{\kms} and only three galaxies have masses comparable to that of the MW.
 This severely limits the possibility of comparing the results with the MW disc, and it complicates the verification of the evolutionary scenarios of galactic discs.
-It is still unknown, how similar the vertical structure of disc galaxies is for various morphological types from irregular to lenticular and for different luminosities from dwarfs to giants, whether there is a universal scenario of their origin {and how critical the environmental effects are for these processes}. {Worth mentioning that a comparison of thick disc scales of the MW with other galaxies obtained by photometric analysis is not entirely correct.
-In the solar neighborhood the high-[$\alpha$/Fe] stars probably have two different origins, the thick disc itself and the inner thin disc regions \citep{Haywood2013,Hayden2017}.
-Therefore, it is crucial to expand a sample of galaxies with high-quality spectral data for thick and thin stellar populations to be able to identify disc components taking into account both chemistry and kinematics.}
+It is still unknown, how similar the vertical structure of disc galaxies is for various morphological types from irregular to lenticular and for different luminosities from dwarfs to giants, whether there is a universal scenario of their origin, and how critical the environmental effects are for these processes.
+It is worth mentioning that a direct comparison of the properties of the MW's thick disc as defined based on its chemodynamics using individual stars with thick discs in other galaxies defined by photometric analysis is difficult.
+This is because the two definitions do not quite overlap.
+One of the reasons for this is that the high-[$\alpha$/Fe] stars (in the Solar neighbourhood in particular) probably have two different origins, the thick disc itself and the inner thin disc regions \citep{Haywood2013,Hayden2017}.
+Nevertheless, we should not completely reject the idea of comparing the multilayer structure of our Galaxy with other galaxies.
+Therefore, it is crucial to expand a sample of galaxies with high-quality spectral data for thick and thin stellar populations to be able to identify disc components taking into account both chemistry and kinematics.